amidstdebug/amidstdebug.github.io/content/authors/admin/_index.md

 ---

 Justin Juin Hng Wong is an Air Operations & Systems Expert with the Republic of Singapore Air Force.
-His research interests include Knowledge Representation and Reasoning, Speech Processing, and Multimodal Affective Computing
+His research interests include Knowledge Representation and Reasoning, Speech Processing, and Multimodal Affective Computing.